coleenquadros/configuration/docs/app-sre/sli-recording-rules-via-performance-parameters.md

 We define two SLOs for volume using the `http_rate` rules created above, we will refer to them using the name we gave them.
 It could be argued that SLO volume is difficult to justify, but it will serve us as a way of knowing if we are going above the peak capacity we have determined for our service.

-* Read handler SLO definition expresses that requests per second have to be under 1000 the 99% of the time
+* Read API SLO definition expresses that requests per second have to be under 1000 the 99% of the time
-* Write handler SLO definition expresses that requests per second have to be under 1000 the 99% of the time
+* Write API SLO definition expresses that requests per second have to be under 1000 the 99% of the time

 ```yaml
 volume: